SashaSoftFrontEnd/Olga-Konovalova/README.md

-# Olga Konovalova - Professional Portfolio Website
+# Olga Konovalova - Professional Website

 A modern, responsive portfolio website for Olga Konovalova, a Marketing and PR expert with extensive experience in corporate environments.
 The website is built using React and Vite, and implements B.J.
 Fogg's Behavior Model principles to optimize user engagement and conversion.